visnudeva/fullscreen-maxbright/README.md

-# Fullscreen MaxBright
+# Fullscreen MaxBright / Smart Brightness Control

-A GNOME Shell extension that automatically sets your display brightness to maximum when watching fullscreen videos and restores your previous setting when exiting.
+A GNOME Shell extension that dims the lights for your content.
+Automatically boosts brightness to maximum when you enter full screen for movies or games, then seamlessly restores your previous setting when you exit.
+Works across workspaces too—whether you're switching to a full-screen window or away from one.

 ## Features